sopra-fs21-group-24/server/README.md

 - [Authors and acknowledgment](#authors-and-acknowledgment)
 - [License](#license)
 ## Technologies
-Our geography-game is a Spring application running Java, Gradle and JPA. ##Stimmt de shit? lol.
+Our geography-game is a Spring application running Java, Gradle and JPA Hibernate.
 JPA is used for all persistence related functionalities; declaring entities and handling the repositories.
 The Groovy based buld automation tool Gradle is used from compilation, packaging to testing and deployment.
 <p float="left">
 <img height="200px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/java/java.png"></img>